rillonline/writing/kearsarge/kearsarge.md

 "For one thing," I said, "we're a good ways from Fair Haven.
-Granted both Fair Haven and the Pharaoh Star System are outside the Coalition, but we're not close star-graphically."
+Granted both Fair Haven and the Pharaoh Star System are outside the Coalition, but we're not close when you consider the regular hyperspace shipping lanes."

 "A coincidence then," Tara Lee suggested.
 "You're grasping at straws.
 You said this person is a medical technician.
 What of it?"